Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 [CodeQL](https://securitylab.github.com/tools/codeql), by GitHub, is a powerful static analysis technology for securing software.
 The combination of an extensive suite of high-value security queries and a robust platform make it an invaluable tool for securing third party driver code.

-The main topics of discussion is:
+The main topics of discussion are:
 - How to Use CodeQL to analyze your driver source code for known high impact security issues.
 - How to ensure the Static Tools Logo Test can consume the results of running CodeQL.
 - How to determine which "Must-Fix" queries must be run without error for certification, as part of the WHCP.